Are Ketamine Troches Addictive

 Your body’s physical response to ketamine and its anesthetic effects happen on a neurological level.
 Ketamine blocks pain receptors, reduces inflammation, and works in ways that aren’t yet fully understood.

-Research shows even low doses of this medicine have positive effects for pain management, though these effects tend not to be long lasting.
+Research shows even low doses of this medicine have positive effects on pain management, though these effects tend not to be long-lasting.

 Are Ketamine Troches Addictive and Can I Get Addicted to K?